Design U

-Design U is a Canadian television series which premiered on April 4, 2005 on HGTV (Canada).
-Produced by Mountain Road Productions the series takes the design-clueless back to school for a crash course in interior design.
-After one intense day with a professional designer—learning the ins and outs of design theory—the design student gets to test their newly acquired design savvy during a two-day makeover.
+Design U is a Canadian television series which premiered on April 4, 2005, on HGTV.
+Produced by Mountain Road Productions, the series turns clueless designers and gives them a crash course in interior design.
+After one intense day with a professional designer learning the ins and outs of design theory, the design students test their knowledge during a two-day makeover.
 With $3000 and a team of renovators at their disposal, the student has to transform one room in their house.
-At the end, the design professor returns to review the results to see if the student makes the grade.
+At the end, the design professor returns to review the results.